writefreely/documentation/developer/database.md

 The following is a description of the various database tables and attributes.
 (This document is not yet complete).

 ## `accesstokens`
-Filled when someone logs in with the API.
+Generated user access tokens for accessing the API.

 ## `appcontent`
-Populated when the About and Privacy page are edited.
+Instance-level dynamic content, usually created via the admin dashboard, such as the About and Privacy pages.

 ## `appmigrations`
 All database migrations that have been run on this database.